A Closer Look at the Rasmussen University – Romeoville/Joliet Campus

 How is the Romeoville/Joliet campus involved in the local community?

-Rasmussen College is dedicated to providing education and outreach services that extend beyond its student population to make the surrounding communities a better place to live, grow and learn.
+Rasmussen University is dedicated to providing education and outreach services that extend beyond its student population to make the surrounding communities a better place to live, grow and learn.
 Meeting these needs, whether through education or service, is ingrained in the campus culture.
-Rasmussen College has aligned with organizations that share similar values and missions and is committed to making a positive impact on the social welfare of the communities they share.
+Rasmussen University has aligned with organizations that share similar values and missions and is committed to making a positive impact on the social welfare of the communities they share.
 The campus provides career-focused education and volunteer efforts that are not only sustainable, but also potentially life changing.

-The College has forged strong community partnerships and secured top-of-the-line clinical sites.
+The University has forged strong community partnerships and secured top-of-the-line clinical sites.
 Partners such as Advocate Health Care, AMITA Health, DuPage Medical Group, Rush Medical and Edward-Elmhurst Health have been vital for students and faculty.
 Since Romeoville graduates often stay in and around the community after graduation, making the connections with key employers while in school has proved a valuable experience.

 With a large nursing population, the campus also boasts a strong and award-winning Student Nurse Association (SNA,) a nursing club dedicated to volunteering in the community and professional development.